brazilla-ray/vagrant-development-provisioning/README.md

 * * *

+##### Vagrantfile

+You can of course provision a Vagrant machine using Vagrant's built in Ansible provisioner, which, depending on your needs, may be preferable.
+The goal here, however, is to mimic as much as possible the provisioning of a remote server or servers.
+Ansible will be doing its provisioning over SSH, just as it would a remote server.

+The `Vagrantfile` provided here is an example, you should change it to suit your needs.
+There are three machines defined in this example, you can change that to however many or few you need.
+Just add or delete config blocks as you see fit.
+The machine names can be whatever you like.
+The IP address can be something different, but should be unique for each machine.
+The host port in the `forwarded port` line can change as well, so long as each is unique.

+For more on Vagrant multi-machine setups, consult the [Vagrant docs](https://docs.vagrantup.com/v2/multi-machine/index.html).

 ##### Inventory

 Ansible needs an inventory file; you should create one before anything else.
 Consult the [Ansible docs](http://docs.ansible.com/ansible/intro_inventory.html) for more on that.
 It can be named anything you like; 'dev' or something similar is fine.